hamelmoon/ip-bee/README.md

 # ip-bee (Image Processing Like a Bee!)

 ## Description
-On the fly Image resizing service based on sharp
+It's a prototype of on the fly(On-Demand) Image resizing service based on sharp.
 * https://github.com/lovell/sharp
 * https://github.com/jcupitt/libvips